 Aziza was a normal teenager in Aleppo until the civil war broke out.
 The conflict first forced her fiancé to flee the country and she joined him exile one year later, bringing her wedding dress with her.
 They were married in Shatila, where they have lived for the past two years.
-Aziza loves knitting and crocheting, and has become an advanced embroiderer under Malak’s tutelage.
+Aziza loves knitting and crocheting, and has become an advanced embroiderer under Malak’s tutelage (whose bio you can find on our team page).
 As is the case for many twenty-two-year-olds, Aziza’s cellphone is one of her most cherished possessions; she spends much of her free time looking up new needlework techniques and patterns online, as well as other design ideas and creative ways to tie hijabs.
-More importantly, her cell phone is her lifeline to her family, which was scattered across Lebanon, Turkey and Saudi Arabia because of the conflict, and she derives much comfort from being able to talk to them.
+More importantly, her cell phone is her lifeline to her family, which is now scattered across Lebanon, Turkey and Saudi Arabia because of the conflict.
+She derives much comfort from being able to talk to them.

 When Mayada fled Aleppo six years ago with her husband, she had not known him for very long; they were only 21 years old at the time and theirs was an arranged marriage, which came under a lot of pressure from their difficult living conditions.
 Although her husband – who had been a house painter in Syria – manages to sporadically find similar work in Lebanon, they struggle every month to pay their rent and living expenses, and Mayada was desperately bored without friends or family in the camp.
 She feels that her marriage has started to improve since she decided to focus on expanding her needlework skills and working with Tight Knit Syria.
 She says her husband respects her skills and contribution to the household expenses, even going so far as to assume her household tasks when he sees that she has a big order to fulfill.
 Mayada gave birth in exile to her six-year-old daughter and four-year-old son, and has recently learned that she is expecting a third child.